No Default Option: An Engineer’s Guide to the Social Media World You’d Rather Avoid

 This isn’t malicious.
 It’s structural.

 Decisions now happen in environments where familiarity comes first.
-People watch and scan long before they ask — sometimes for months — looking for small signals that your thinking overlaps with theirs.
+People watch and scan long before they get in touch.
+They are looking for small signals that your thinking overlaps with theirs.

 I’ve seen this repeatedly: brilliant engineers stay quiet while less experienced but more visible voices shape the conversation.
 Not because they’re better.
 Because they’re easier to place.